sergio11/fitflextv_android/README.md

   <img src="doc/picture_63.gif" />
 </p>

-Moving down the screen, you’ll come across the **Categories Row** 📊.
-This section organizes all available training programs into various categories, like Cardio, Strength, and Yoga.
-Presented as a horizontal list, it allows you to browse through different categories effortlessly.
-Just tap on any category to dive into the specific workouts it offers, making it easy to find the perfect session based on your current mood or fitness goals.
+As you scroll down, you'll find the **Categories Row** 📊.
+This section organizes workouts into various categories like Cardio, Strength, and Yoga.
+I implemented this feature to learn about horizontal scrolling and filtering items efficiently.

 <p align="center">
   <img src="doc/picture_43.png" />